yellowmessenger/documentation/docs/platform_concepts/appConfiguration/konnect-insights.md

 ## Create tickets and share user messages to Konnect Insights via bot conversations

-1. Go to **Studio** and [build a flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys#2-create-a-flow) based on how you want the bot to take the user through the process.
+1. Go to **Automation** and [build a flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys#2-create-a-flow) based on how you want the bot to take the user through the process.
 2. Include the [Raise ticket node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#17-raise-ticket) at the point in the flow where you want to let the user talk to a live agent.
 To accomplish this, include a Raise ticket node and choose **Custom Live Agent** under **Live chat agent**.

    ![](https://i.imgur.com/G9GaBr3.png)